 When used correctly, website marketing has been shown to increase traffic and sales for businesses (and when creating a personal website).
 It also makes their websites more effective at converting visitors into customers by providing them with a personalized experience that matches their needs.
 Here are a few marketing strategies that are good for website management:

 Use search engine optimization (SEO) best practices on your web page to bring in traffic to your web address and site.

 Send out email campaigns to your contact list, thus keeping them in the loop.

 Run a referral program with incentives for clients that bring you new business.

 Create paid ads on Google, Facebook, Instagram and other social media platforms.

 Website management resources

-For business owners, it’s important that website management not cost an arm and a leg.
+For business owners, whether just figuring out how to start a business or more seasoned, it’s important that website management not cost an arm and a leg.
 While you should invest in your website management, you can also be resourceful and mindful of how much a website costs.
 Here are some free and paid options to help manage your website.

 When it comes to hosting your business website, you need a platform that has a CMS, marketing tools, website security and more.
-On the Wix Editor, you can efficiently manage your content with its content manager, market your site using its step-by-step tools and stay up-to-date with your system.
+On the Wix Editor, you can efficiently manage your content with its CMS (Content Management System), market your site using its step-by-step tools and stay up-to-date with your system.
 Plus, Wix is one of the leading platforms for site reliability.
 It also has an average server uptime of 99.98%, so downtime isn’t much of a concern.
 Check the Wix Status page for real-time updates.

 Are you struggling with keeping your content managed?
 Notion can help you navigate your content whether it’s customers, inventory, services, and more.
 Their platform is free for one user.
 They allow you to add your team, upgrade storage, and unlock more premium features with their paid plan.